aarce21/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 When people are looking into buying a car there are many factors they may take into consideration to make sure they can be confident in their purchase.
-An important factor for people looking to purchase a MechaCar might be the car's highway mileage.
+An important factor for people looking to purchase a MechaCar might be the car's maintenance cost.
+A car with high maintenance costs may deter buyers from making a purchase so it is important to see how much MechaCar's maintenance costs are compared to the competition.
-* Metric to test:
+* Metric to test: The cost of maintenance for a MechaCar vehicle compared to other competitors.
-* Null/Alternative Hypothesis:
-* Statistical test:
-* Data needed:
+* Null Hypothesis: The cost of maintenance for MechaCar is the same as the cost of maintenance for a competing car
+* Alternative Hypothesis: The cost of maintenance for MechaCar is significantly more or less expensive that a competing car.
+* Statistical test: A two-sample t-test would be used to test if the cost of maintenance of MechaCar is the same or significantly then a competitor's vehicle.
+A two sample t-tets will allow us to look at the average cost of MechaCar maintenance and the average cost of a competing car's maintenance.
+If the p-value that the t-test yields is greater than 0.05% we can state that there is not enough evidence to reject the null hypothesis and that the cost of maintenance for MechaCar and a competing car are statistically similar.
+If the p-value is below 0.05% we can state that there is enough evidence to reject the null hypothesis and that the maintenance costs are statistically different.
+* Data needed: To test this we will need the cost of maintence for MechaCar vehicles and the cost of maintenance for competing vehicles.